 - Decreased state funding

 - > Affordability

-- Limited need-based funding
+- ➤ Limited need-based funding

 - > Retirement of a significant number of faculty and staff

 - > Increased competition from non-traditional education providers

-- Rapid technological advances
+- > Rapid technological advances

-- Low graduation rate in K-12
+- ➤ Low graduation rate in K-12

 Additionally, the college has identified six institutional priorities, developed from its strategic plan and communicated through the agency head process that will drive its work during the next several years.
-These are: (1) Expand College Access; (2) Strengthen Partnerships and Collaborations; (3) Impact the Present and Future Needs of Identified Regional Economic Development Clusters: Transportation and Logistics, Construction Technologies, Alternate Energy, Information Technology, Advanced Manufacturing, Health Sciences and Defense, (4) Expand Resources Received by the College and Ensure Fiscal Sustainability, (5) Continue Implementation of the Quality Enhancement Plan (QEP); the New Student Experience and (6) Refine the Student Learning Outcomes Process and Monitor Student Success.
+These are: (1) Expand College Access; (2) Strengthen Partnerships and Collaborations; (3) Impact the Present and Future Needs of Identified Regional Economic Development Clusters, (4) Expand Resources Received by the College and Ensure Fiscal Sustainability, (5) Review the College's Strategic Planning Process and (6) Refine the Student Learning Outcomes Process and Monitor Student Success.